Hallation/Bento/README.md

 # Bento
 SAC prep

-Eggerfecto was an exercise in prepeartion for a SAC.
-This was done  before the last SAC for the year to demonstrate what we have learnt.
-Eggerfecto was an exercise to read client requirements and build applications based on given requirements.
-As the requirements were a simple prototype application that will record a receipt for a customer ordering Chocolate eggs.
+Bento a Year 12 SAC.
+This application was done under test conditions.
+The only material allowed into this SAC was a 1 page reference sheet containing anything that was required.
+Much like eggerfecto, this was done according to client requirements and as such the requirements were quite similiar.